 SES (Senior Executive Service) Resumes

-SES resumes do vary significantly, and federal agencies require applicants to follow the posted guidelines on their resume format and documentation.
+Federal agencies require applicants to follow the posted guidelines on their resume format and documentation.
 Creative license is not rewarded and will hurt an applicant’s chances.
-Besides fulfilling the agency-specific process, these requirements also demonstrate an applicant’s attention to detail.
-Closely reading the description and successfully adapting to the resume and document requirements demonstrates the essential attention to detail SES positions call for.
+Closely reading the description to align your resume with requirements, and closely following all other application instructions will demonstrate the attention to detail SES positions call for.

 Preparing Your SES Resume